 Laura Mullen makes work which is alive to the shared space of meaning-making and attentive to the unsaid.
 “Mullen’s shapes shift, disappear like the living but remain like lives...turn into new solids, solidarities of moving, hard-edged lyric social work...against loneliness…” (Fred Moten) “Mullen sets up a site of fluid exchange between text and reader, an inter-subjective process that inflects affective communication with a subversive sense of contingency...”
 (Amy Moorman Robbins) Laura’s recent work has appeared or is forthcoming in Fence, Bomb,/i> and The Nation,, and has been anthologized in collections from Norton, Wesleyan, and Omnidawn.
 Her first book, The Surface, was a National Poetry Series selection, and her subsequent poetry collections and hybrid-genre works have been published by the University of California Press, futurepoem, and Otis / Seismicity among other presses: her eighth collection is forthcoming from Solid Objects in 2015.
 A CD of Jason Eckardt’s setting of her poem “The Distance (This)” is available from mode records.
 A MacDowell and Karolyi Foundation Fellow, a featured poet at the International Poetry Festival in Taipei, a Rona Jaffe Award recipient and a National Endowment for the Arts Fellow, Laura holds degrees from the University of Iowa and U.C.
 Berkeley.
-She has been a visiting poet at Naropa, Brown, and Columbia College, and she currently directs the Creative Writing program at Louisiana State University.
+She has been a visiting poet at Naropa, Brown, and Columbia College.
 Her collaboration with composer Nathan Davis, a Sound uttered, a Silence crossed, had its premiere in La Jolla in 2014 and will be performed at Notre Dame in 2015 and Williams College in 2016.

 You can find her on Facebook, and you can follow her on Twitter at "afteriwasdead."